Vulpeus-Server/kyoyu/README.md

 > 共有 -> **Kyōyū [kʲo̞ːjɯ̟ː]**<br>
 > ≒ Sharing

-A Minecraft mod inspired by Syncmatica.<br>
+This mod shares .litematic files with other players.<br>
-Share litematics with other players on the server.
+Litematica support.
+Inspired by Syncmatica.

 <strong><font color=#ff223a>Do not report Kyoyu issues to Syncmatica!</font></strong>